firoorg/firo/doc/build-macos.md

 Dependencies
 ----------------------

-    brew install automake berkeley-db4 libtool boost miniupnpc openssl pkg-config protobuf python3 qt libevent
+    brew install automake berkeley-db4 libtool boost --c++11 miniupnpc openssl pkg-config homebrew/versions/protobuf260 --c++11 qt5 libevent

-If you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG

-    brew install librsvg

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

+In case you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG

+      brew install librsvg

 Build Zcoin Core
 ------------------------
 1. Build Zcoin-core:

     Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).

+    In case you want to build the disk image with `make deploy` (.dmg / optional), by passing `--with-gui` to configure.

     You can disable the GUI build by passing `--without-gui` to configure.

         ./autogen.sh
-        ./configure --with-boost-libdir=/usr/local/Cellar/boost/1.66.0/lib
+        ./configure
         make

 2. It is recommended to build and run the unit tests:

-        make check
+       ` make check`

 3. You can also create a .dmg that contains the .app bundle (optional):

-        make deploy
+       ` make deploy`

 Running